octabytes/blog/content/posts/n8n/creating-customer-integration-in-n8n/index.md

 draft: true
 title: "Creating custom integration in N8N"
 date: "2024-11-27"
 description: "Let's see how you can create custom integration in N8N.
 During this tutorial, we will learn about the benefits and use of creating custom integration.
-Before we start, ensure you have deployed N8N, we will be self-hosting it on Elestio.
+Before we start, ensure you have deployed N8N, we will be self-hosting it on OctaByte.

 What is N8N?